3 MIN READ

 Once all the turkey leftovers are wrapped and stored in the fridge, how about a bit of fresh air?

-Some states offer free state park admission every day: If you live in Arkansas, Illinois, Iowa, Missouri, Montana, North Carolina, Ohio, Pennsylvania or Tennessee, you enjoy free basic admission all the time!
+Some states offer free state park admission every day: If you live in Arkansas, Illinois, Iowa, Missouri, Ohio, Pennsylvania, Tennessee or parts of Montana and North Carolina, you enjoy free basic admission all the time!

 But the following states are offering a special deal on Black Friday as part of REI’s #OptOutside campaign.

-The following states will offer free admission on Friday, Nov.
-25:
+Here are the states that will offer free admission on Friday, Nov.
+23:

 Enjoy free admission at Indiana state parks on Friday, Nov.
-25. Post a park selfie on the Indiana State Parks’ Facebook page with the hashtags #OptOutside and #OptOusideIN and you could win a $50 camping gift card or an annual pass to Indiana parks.
+23. Post a park selfie on the Indiana State Parks Facebook page with the hashtags #OptOutside and #OptOusideIN and you could win free annual passes, lake permits and more.

-The state’s 26 parks won’t require daily vehicle permits on Nov.
-25. Enter to win a free cabin stay by posting a picture from one of the parks to Instagram or Twitter with the hashtags #myksstatepark and #optoutside.
+The state’s 26 parks won’t require entrance fees on Nov.
+23. Enter to win a free cabin stay by posting a picture from one of the parks to Instagram or Twitter with the hashtags #MyKsStatePark and #OptOutside.

-New Mexico’s 40 state parks usually charge a $5 daily fee, but it’s waived for all on Nov.
-25. The state suggests a “Stuffing strut” hike, which sounds like a great idea.
+New Mexico’s 34 state parks usually charge a $5 daily fee, but it’s waived for all on Nov.
+23. The state suggests a “stuffing strut” hike, which sounds like a great idea.

 Lisa Rowan is a writer and producer at The Penny Hoarder.